2018 Call for Proposals

 “Get along to Hidden Door as often and as soon as you can.” – Just For Culture

-For the first time, we are running an open call for film submissions, and will curate a programme from the selections that will complement the rest of the film programme, which will be curated by invited partners and curators.
-We are welcoming all sorts of submissions in film and moving image, from feature films (films over 30 mins) to short films, experimental film and moving image pieces, fiction, documentary, beautiful and bizarre!
+For the first time, we ran an open call for film submissions, and will curate a programme from the selections that will complement the rest of the film programme, which will be curated by invited partners and curators.
+We welcomed all sorts of submissions in film and moving image, from feature films (films over 30 mins) to short films, experimental film and moving image pieces, fiction, documentary, beautiful and bizarre!

 We are also delighted to announce the Hidden Door Film Innovation Award – a cash prize of £500 that will be awarded by a Jury for a piece of outstanding innovative film making.